Top ten tips on importing from China

 Suppliers around the world offer a wide variety of goods that could suit your business.
 You might be able to find lower-priced supplies, giving you a competitive edge, or new supplies that allow you to sell a completely different product.

-In January 2017, China was the second largest importer into the UK (behind Germany) worth £3.68 billion.
+In January 2023, China was the third largest importer into the UK (behind Germany and the USA) accounting for 9.6% of all imports.

 When importing there are a number of things you will have to consider.
 This may range from managing long-distance relationships to organising international transport and customs clearance.